nlplab/brat/README.md

     sudo vim /etc/apache2/httpd.conf

-If you are installing brat into your home directory, add the following lines.
+If you are installing stav into your home directory, add the following lines.

     <Directory /home/*/public_html>
         AllowOverride Options Indexes FileInfo